 Payment of accrued vacation pay at termination will depend on the employer’s policy or past practice.
 Kentucky state employment laws do not specifically require payment of unused vacation upon termination of employment.

-Employers are required to give employees a reasonable period for lunch as close to the middle of their scheduled work shift as possible but no sooner than 3 hours or longer than 5 hours from when their shift starts.
+Lunch Periods Employers are required to give employees a reasonable period for lunch as close to the middle of their scheduled work shift as possible but no sooner than 3 hours or longer than 5 hours from when their shift starts.
 Rest Periods Employees are entitled to a 10 minute paid rest break during each 4 hours worked.
 Deductions

 Kentucky labor laws allow the following deductions from an employee’s pay: